kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Pause

-Kestra flows run tasks until the end of all tasks, but sometimes, you need to:
+Kestra flows a ran until the end of all tasks, but sometimes, you need to:
-- add a manual validation before continuing the execution.
+- Add a manual validation before continuing the execution.
-- wait some duration before continuing the execution.
+- Wait some duration before continuing the execution.

+For this, you can use the Pause task.

+On the following example, the `validation` will pause until a manual modification of the task step, and the `wait` will wait for 5 minutes.

 ```yaml
 id: pause